TWOB The Hollow Passage: the place I never expected to be

 And when she died at the end of the eighth month, I wasn’t ready.

-For a while, I didn’t know if I’d ever make it out.
+For a while, I didn’t know if I’d ever make it out of The Hollow Passage.

 I didn’t even know if it was possible to make it out.